List of restaurants in Seattle

-The city of Seattle, in the U.S. state of Washington, has many notable restaurants.
+The city of Seattle, Washington, has many notable restaurants.
 As of the first quarter of 2017, Seattle had 2,696 restaurants.
 Seattle restaurants’ gross annual sales are a total of $2.9 billion as of 2016.
 Seattle is the fifth city ranked by restaurant-density with 24.9 restaurants per 10,000 households.

+During the COVID-19 pandemic of the early 2020s, several new restaurants emerged through pop-ups and later moved into conventional retail spaces.
+They supplemented an existing market of food trucks that declined during the pandemic due to their reliance on in-person offices.

 Current

 Notable restaurants currently operating in Seattle include: